 Cons to Playing Online Poker in the USA

-I don’t want to sound discouraging, but there are several reasons why you might reconsider playing real money online poker while living in the USA.
+I don’t want to sound discouraging, but there are several reasons why you might reconsider playing real money online poker or casino while living in the USA.
 At least until the laws change.
 Let’s go over a couple of those.

 I think the biggest downside is risking your money.
 I already mentioned above that there is no guarantee you’ll see your deposit / winnings.
 That’s not to say that the poker site will deceive you, although that’s not out of the question either.
-In fact, it’s a higher possibility in the US, just because many of these sites are new trying to soak up the player base that the other sites left behind when they left the US market.
+In fact, it’s a higher possibility in the US, just because many of these poker sites are new trying to soak up the player base that the other sites left behind when they left the US market.

 But beyond that, you need to worry about your money because at any time a processor can be caught and shut down.
 If a room decides to use a .com domain they could have it seized and have their site shutdown.
 There’s no telling if or when that’ll happen, if you’ll get your funds back, and even if you do, how long it will take.